MaximMariusFlorian/TMTA19-my_sql_gameStore_project/README.md

 ## Introduction

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, by creating a database and using multiple instructions.

-- The database created, was created by my own and tries to replicate multiple stores and their sales
+The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, by creating a database and using multiple instructions.The database in scope was created by myself and tries to replicate multiple game stores and their sales

-### Database description: The database contains 5 tables that are connected with the following themes: stores, games, sales, order_status, refund_requests
+### Database description: #### The database contains 5 tables that are connected with the following themes: stores, games, sales, order_status, refund_requests

-1. Database schema
+1. ### Database schema

    The database tables are connected in the following way:
    - stores is connected with: sales, games, order_status, refund request